Elizabeth Marshall Thomas: Career

 Between 1950 and 1956, she took part in three expeditions to live with and study the Ju/'hoansi (!Kung Bushmen) of the Kalahari Desert in Namibia and Botswana.
 During these trips, Thomas kept a journal which she later drew on when writing her first book, The Harmless People.
 She later drew on this experience in her fiction, depicting the life of Paleolithic hunter gatherers in the novels Reindeer Moon and The Animal Wife.

 A popular success and New York Times bestseller, her book The Hidden Life of Dogs also drew criticism from some in the scientific and dog training communities for Thomas' observational methods and analysis.
 Thomas wrote a follow-up book, The Social Life of Dogs: The Grace of Canine Company as well as books on feline and deer behavior.
 She also contributes, along with Sy Montgomery, to a column called "Tamed/Untamed" in the Boston Globe.

 Personal life

 Ms. Thomas has long made her home in Peterborough, New Hampshire.
-With proceeds from her bestselling book about dogs, she donated land for Peterborough's first town beach at Cunningham Pond, where canines of town residents are always welcome.
+With proceeds from her bestselling book about dogs, she donated land for Peterborough's first town beach at Cunningham Pond.
 She served on the town's Select Board for 15 years.